 Quite the scene.
-Regarding pigs and elephants specifically, Pliny the Elder (Natural History) reported that armoured war elephants were “scared by the smallest squeal of the hog”, as well as horned rams, both of which were allayed against them at Pyrrhus.
-It is not impossible to imagine they were also armoured, as were the war horse and dogs.
-According to Pseudo–Callisthenes, Alexander the Great had first learned about this “secret weapon” against war elephants from Porus.
-Procopius tells us that in the 6th century AD a single squeeling pig employed by the defenders of Edessa frightened away Khosrau’s siege elephant.
+Regarding pigs and elephants specifically, Pliny the Elder reported that armoured war elephants were “scared by the smallest squeal of the hog”, as well as horned rams, both of which were allayed against them at Pyrrhus.
+It is not impossible to imagine these pigs and rams might have also been romantically armoured, as were the war horse and dogs.
+According to Pseudo–Callisthenes, Alexander the Great had first learned about the pig as secret weapon against elephants from Porus.
+Procopius tells us that in the 6th century AD a single squealing pig employed by the defenders of Edessa frightened away Khosrau’s siege elephants.

 Accounts of what I consider the insane pinnacle of archaic animal warfare involve the ‘incendiary hog’ or ‘flaming pig-bomb’.
 Reports of these being used in battle come to us from Polyaenus and Aelian, and the account of the siege of Megara in 266 BC.
 The siege was broken when the defenders coated their pigs with pitch, or resin, then set them alight and drove them towards the enemy’s war elephants.
 The elephants broke rank and fled in great terror, destroying much of their own army in the process.
 The practice was famous enough to be immortalised in a Roman coin from this time, depicting an elephant on one side, and a pig on the other.

 For every measure there is its counter-measure.
 As Aesop teaches us, the size, temperament, or seeming innocuousness of a creature does not describe wholly its ordinance or capability.Become a Patron!